InnovationDesignConsortium/revit_standards_addin/README.md

 ## Description

 The Revit Standard Addin is a project that enables firms to control, deploy, and manage the data in their Revit files.
 It does this by focusing on the following key parts.
-- A Rules File that control what rules and validations are enforced
+- A Rules File that controls what rules and validations are enforced
 - A UI Schema that defines an alternative Properties Panel
 - A Github-based, central management approach to apply this to individual projects